argodevops/pytestbehave/README.md

 ### Pre-requisites

-Install the required system dependencies. `sudo apt-get install requirements.system`
+Install the required system dependencies. `sudo apt-get install requirements.system`.

-Install the required Python module dependencies. `sudo pip install -r requirements.txt`
+Install the required Python module dependencies. `sudo pip install -r requirements.txt`.

 Install the latest stable version of the web drivers you wish to use in `drivers`.